 IRS Letter 6173: Mandatory Response Required

-Failure to respond may lead to an IRS audit or further enforcement actions.
+Failure to respond within 30 days may result in an audit or additional enforcement actions.

 IRS Letter 6174: Informational Letter Only